slerman12/UnifiedML/README.md

 }
 ```

-If you find this work helpful, please give us a star :star: and cite the above.
+If you use this work, please give us a star :star: and cite the above.

 An acknowledgment to [Denis Yarats](https://github.com/denisyarats), whose excellent [DrQV2 repo](https://github.com/facebookresearch/drqv2) inspired much of this library and its design.